 Grossology Special Exhibit Volunteer (adult)

 Are you fascinated by the human body?
 Do you love to share that enthusiasm?
 Pacific Science Center needs you to enhance our guest experience during GROSSOLOGY: The (Impolite) Science of the Human Body.
 High volumes of guests are expected to visit Pacific Science Center, including thousands of camp and school children.
 Grossology Special Exhibit Volunteers play a critical role in ensuring guests have a positive experience and go away learning more about the human body than they ever thought possible.
 Volunteers work closely with Science Interpreter Program staff to lead guests through educational activities and provide general information about the exhibit and good customer service.
 Apply online.

 Special Event Volunteer (Adult)

-Pacific Science Center brings science to life.
-Many people interact with Pacific Science Center through attending our year-round special events.
-Such events include: science exhibit openings, Science On Wheels evening programming, and various off-site summer fairs and festivals.
-Special Event volunteers play a vital role in executing these events.
-Volunteer’s roles vary and may include welcoming guests, setting-up tables and chairs, checking-in guests, staffing information tables, and more.
+Many people interact with Pacific Science Center by attending our year-round special events.
+Such events include: science exhibit openings, Science On Wheels evening programming and various off-site fairs and festivals.
+Special Event Volunteers play a vital role in executing these events.
+Volunteer roles vary and may include welcoming guests, setting up tables and chairs, checking in guests, staffing information tables and more.
 Hours vary, but primarily take place during weekends and evenings.
 This is the perfect opportunity for anyone interested in contributing to our dynamic events and furthering our mission to bring science to life.
-Science Communication Fellowship Science Communication Fellows are scientists, researchers and other science-based professionals who have been certified by Pacific Science Center as current science ambassadors and excellent communicators.
-Fellows join Pacific Science Center in inspiring lifelong interest in science, math and technology.

 Current Scientist Volunteer Opportunities